shariq1989/cookbook/content/recipe/Austrian_ Beef_ Stew.md

 1. Season the beef with 1 tbsp sweet paprika, 2 tsp salt, 1 tsp pepper.
 2. Toss the meat to coat and set aside.
 3. In a small bowl, mix together broth and tomato paste.
 4. In the Instant Pot or pressure cooker, melt the butter on the saute setting.
 Add onion and 1 tsp salt.
-Cook until the onions become translucent and soften.
+Cook until onions become translucent and softened.
 5. Stir in caraway seeds and flour, cooking until flour begins to brown.
 6. Stir in hot paprika and the remaining 5 tbsp of sweet paprika.
 Cook until fragrant.
 7. Slowly whisk in the broth mixture and bring it to a simmer, stirring frequently.
 8. Add beef and bay leaves.
-Place the lid on the Instant Pot and cook on high pressue for 80 min. (this is for high elevation.
+Place the lid on the Instant Pot and cook on high pressure for 80 minutes (this is for high elevation.
 You can reduce the cooking time for lower elevation).
-9. Quick release, stir, and let stand for 15 min.
+9. Quick release, stir, and let stand for 15 minutes.
 10. Stir in the dill and vinegar.
-11. Taste and season with salt and pepper.
+11. Taste and season with salt and pepper accordingly.
-12. Garnish with Sour Cream and serve egg noodles or eat as a stew.
+12. Garnish with sour cream and serve with egg noodles or eat as a stew.